turing-knowledge-graphs/meet-ups/agenda-10th-meetup.md

 - Emile van Krieken, The University of Edinburgh: **GRAPES: Learning to Sample Graphs for Scalable Graph Neural Networks**
 - Xiaoxue Shen, The Alan Turing Institute:	**A structured knowledge graph for digital twins for structural dynamic systems**
-- Antonio Vergari, The University of Edinburgh: **How to Turn your Knowledge Graph Embeddings into Generative Models**
+- Lorenzo Loconte, The University of Edinburgh: **How to Turn your Knowledge Graph Embeddings into Generative Models**
 - Nikolai  Kazantsev, University of Cambridge:	**Knowledge Graphs that Design Demand-driven Collaborations**
 - Pavlos Vougiouklis, Huawei Technologies R&D UK: **Improving Retrieval-augmented Text-to-SQL with AST-based Ranking and Schema Pruning**
 - Seyed Amir Hosseini Beghaeiraveri, The University of Edinburgh: **ShEx-to-Datalog: Optimizing Validation, Subsetting, and Reasoning over RDF**